communitybridge/docs/LFX-DOC-md-files/docs/Forgot-Password.md

 # Forgot Your Password?
-If you do not remember your Linux Foundation login password, make a request to get your password reset.
-A password change invalidates any of your CommunityBridge sessions and you will need to log in again.
+If you do not remember your Linux Foundation login password, you can submit a password reset request.
+A request sends an email to your registered email address and from that email  you can set a new password.

+**Note:** A password change invalidates any of your CommunityBridge sessions and you will need to log in again.

 **Do these steps:**

-1. Go to <https://lfx.platform.linuxfoundation.org/> and click **Log me in**:
+1. Go to [communitybridge.org](https://communitybridge.org/) and click **Log me in**:

    ![Log me in button](imgs/LFX-CB-Log-me-In.png)